Fast design and scaling of multi-qubit gates in large-scale trapped-ion quantum computers: Gate harmonics and linear constraints

 The entanglement operation can be endowed with additional properties that ensure its robustness to various sources of errors and noise such as unwanted coupling to the carrier, and other transitions, pulse timing errors, phonon-mode heating, phonon frequency drifts etc. These may be added as additional rows of the matrix $L$ \cite{shapira2020theory}.

-Out of these properties, decoupling of the carrier transition is necessary in order to justify the resulting interaction in Eq. \eqref{eqHamiltonianInteraction}.
-A convenient way of doing so is by letting the driving fields rise and fall continuously at $t=0$ and $t=T$, respectively, with the choice $\boldsymbol{r}_n^{\leri{c}}=0$ for all $n=1,..,N$, which further simplifies all of the expressions above.
+Out of these properties, decoupling of the carrier transition is useful in order to improve the approximation used to derive Eq. \eqref{eqHamiltonianInteraction}.
+A convenient way of doing so is by letting the driving fields rise and fall continuously at $t=0$ and $t=T_\text{g}$, respectively, with the choice $\boldsymbol{r}_n^{\leri{c}}=0$ for all $n=1,..,N$, which further simplifies all of the expressions above.
 Here we set $\boldsymbol{r}_n\mapsto\boldsymbol{r}_n^{\leri{c}}=0$ and for simplicity identify $\boldsymbol{r}_n$ with $\boldsymbol{r}_n^{\leri{s}}$ and $A_j$ with $A_j^{\sin,\sin}$.
-We remark that with this choice the drive profile is not time-symmetric, while there are known advantages for using a time-symmetric drive \cite{leung2018robust}.
+We remark that with this choice the drive profile is not time-symmetric, while there are known advantages for using a time-symmetric drive \cite{leung2018robust}.\\ Through the study we apply commonly two additional linear constraints, improving the pulse robustness to timing error ($T_g\to T_g+\delta T$ ) and normal mode drift $\nu_j\to \nu_j +\delta\nu_j$, which we name \textit{Cardioid} and \textit{Nuoid} constraints, respectively, following Ref. \cite{shapira2018robust}.
+These are derived by enforcing additional constraints on $\alpha^{(n)}_j(T)$. \\ Cardioid constraints are obtained by requiring $\left.\frac{d\alpha_j(T_\text{g})}{d\delta T}=0\right|_{\delta T=0},\forall j$, leading to $2N$ additional linear constraints for the real and imaginary part of each mode:

+Normal mode robustness is obtained by a complementary requirement $\int_0^T\alpha_j(\tau)d\tau=0$.
+These results in the following matrix element: